01-edu/public/subjects/java-piscine/Cat/README.md

 Create a file named `Cat.java`.

-Write a function `cat` that reads from a file given as parameter and writes to the standard output.
+Write a function `cat` that reads from a file given as a parameter and writes to the standard output.

+> ⚠️ The files can have some binary content.

+> 💡 Be aware of how much you read at once.

 ### Expected Functions